sysys10/react-webview-bottomsheet/README.md

 - Proper handling of viewport heights for mobile screens
 - Appropriate defaults for mobile UX patterns
 - WebkitOverflowScrolling for smooth scrolling on iOS

+## Server-Side Rendering (SSR) Support

+The component is fully compatible with server-side rendering frameworks like Next.js:

+- Safely handles window and document references
+- Proper hydration during client-side initialization
+- Deferred calculations that depend on browser APIs

 ## Accessibility